syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Working-with-headers-and-footers.md

 ### Modify Date and Time format of an existing Slide

-Essential Presentation library facilitates modifying the Date and Time of an existing slide in the PowerPoint Presentation.
+Essential&reg; Presentation library facilitates modifying the Date and Time of an existing slide in the PowerPoint Presentation.

 The following code example demonstrates how to modify Date and Time of an existing slide in the presentation.